balajiram/reactjs-redux-styleguide/README.md

 ### Arrow functions

 - Consider anonymous functions deprecated.
 We have arrow functions for that now.
+With the addition of the arrow function syntax, we have gained a very elegant and convenient way to define anonymous functions.
+Because they use 'lexical this', usage of `this` is more predictable.
+Therefore we should consider arrow functions instead of regular anonymous functions.
-- Use arrow functions only as part of a larger (named) entity, not as a stand-alone entity.
+- Arrow functions don’t replace regular functions.
+You can't use an arrow function when a dynamic context is required: defining methods, create objects with constructors, get the target from `this` when handling events for more detail on [this](https://dmitripavlutin.com/when-not-to-use-arrow-functions-in-javascript/).

 ```js
 // deprecated